 In recent years, Katarina Eismann has participated in several major art projects where the documentation, within the artistic process, has become a crucial part in the producing of works.
-Despite their different approaches, the projects have had in common their perspective on process as a spatial, non-linear retelling of an event, where a piece of work emerges as a result of the conversations and encounters that take place.
+Despite their different approaches, the projects have had in common their perspective on the process as a spatial, non-linear retelling of an event, where a piece of work emerges as a result of the conversations and encounters that take place.

 This work often involves Eismann entering into other people’s projects in her role as an artist, or inviting others to participate in her own work.
 The ambition is that the material gathered over the course of the project should function as a catalyst, a forum for discussion and questions, a piece of documentation that offers a representation of intangible and complex processes.

-Eismann is producing pieces that builds on the concept of creating a space where several artists can contribute and, with their different forms of expression, allow a piece of work to take shape.
+Eismann is producing pieces that build on the concept of creating a space where several artists can contribute and, with their different forms of expression, allow a piece of work to take shape.
 This can be seen in her work, a music/video installation in three parts, “Algol”.

-Hence, she has positioned herself as an initiator, participant and observer in different art projects.
+Hence, she has positioned herself as an initiator, participant, and observer in different art projects.

 At times there may also be a more profound relationship between the role Eismann creates for herself in these projects and tasks, and her background of growing up in a large family, in a mélange of different cultures, constantly on the move between different environments.